Niiok/niiok.github.io/opengl_1.md

 - buffer binding process
 > glGenBuffers -> glBindBuffer -> glBufferData

-- There's 3 way to manipulate buffer object's data
+- There's many way to manipulate buffer object's data
   - using _`data`_ parameter of _glBufferData()_
   - using _glBufferSubData()_
   - using _glMapBuffer()_